Snaacky/thewiki/docs/tutorials/mpv.md

 ### Upscaling

-If you're watching content that's a lower resolution than your screen, you can consider using a high-quality scaler like `nnedi3-nns256-win8x4` which you can download from [here](https://github.com/bjin/mpv-prescalers/blob/master/nnedi3-nns256-win8x4.hook).
+If you're watching content that's a lower resolution than your screen, you can consider using a high-quality scaler like `nnedi3`.
 Do note that this will be way more taxing on your system.

++++ High-End PCs
+For those with high-end hardware, we recommend using [nnedi3-nns256-win8x4](https://github.com/bjin/mpv-prescalers/blob/master/nnedi3-nns256-win8x4.hook).

+Download the `nnedi3-nns256-win8x4.hook` file and place it in your `/portable_config/shaders`.

-You can add it directly to your `mpv.conf`
+You can then add it directly to your `mpv.conf`

 ```properties
 glsl-shaders="~~/shaders/nnedi3-nns256-win8x4.hook"